 Wood is used for the production of textile pulp.
 Waste products from this process are then used (as side streams) for the production of bioenergy.
 How much of it is actually waste and cannot be used anymore?

 AustroCel Hallein is one of the largest green power producers in Austria.

 Energy is produced in the biomass thermal power plant using residual materials from production, for example, bark, wood dust, rejects of the pulping process and sludge from the waste water treatment system.

 This is how biogas is obtained from side streams of the pulp production using a method that is unique in the sector.
 With this biogas, power (3,000 kWh) and district heating are generated in a thermal power station.

-Are there plans to lower the proportion of waste any further and generate added value from side streams?
+Are there plans for lowering the portion of waste any further and generate added value from side streams?

 Increasing resource efficiency is an essential part of our business dealings.
-There are several options to gain further sustainable products from secondary raw materials.
+There are several options for gaining further sustainable products from secondary raw materials.
 Our experts are working very intensely on this challenge, true to our philosophy: “Whoever works with nature’s resources has a great deal of responsibility for the future.”